shibing624/pytextclassifier/README.md

 -----

-**text-classifier** s a python Open Source Toolkit for Chinese text categorization.
-The goal is to implement text categorization algorithm, so as to achieve the use in the generative environment. **text-classifier** has the characteristics of clear algorithm, high performance and customizable corpus.
+**text-classifier** s a python Open Source Toolkit for text classification and text clustering.
+The goal is to implement text analysis algorithm, so as to achieve the use in the production environment. **text-classifier** has the characteristics of clear algorithm, high performance and customizable corpus.

 **text-classifier** provides the following functions：
 > * Classifier